Take Me Deeper

 REFLECTIONS

-From the experience of breaking my wrist to witnessing God’s supernatural healing, I’ve also come to realize that my experience wasn’t just mere coincidence but rather acts of divine intervention.
-The signs and winks from God were all part of a plan to renew me and fortify my faith.
-I was reminded that He is always guiding me and that true faith means trusting Him, rather than relying solely on my own understanding.
+From breaking my wrist to experiencing God’s supernatural healing, I’ve come to realize that my experience wasn’t just a series of random events but rather acts of divine intervention.
+The signs and “God winks” were all part of a plan to renew my spirit and strengthen my faith.
+I’ve been reminded that God is always guiding me, and true faith means trusting Him fully—even when I can’t comprehend His ways.

 I pray my story brings hope and inspiration to you as you navigate circumstances in your own life.